mschmidt712/kubernetes-ci-cd/README.md

 #### Step13

 We’ve built the image, but before we can push it to the registry, we need to set up a temporary proxy.
 By default the Docker client can only push to HTTP (not HTTPS) via localhost.
-To work around this, we’ll set up a container that listens on 127.0.0.1:30400 and forwards to our cluster.
+To work around this, we’ll set up a Docker container that listens on 127.0.0.1:30400 and forwards to our cluster.
 First, build the image for our proxy container.

 `docker build -t socat-registry -f applications/socat/Dockerfile applications/socat`